Cultivating Wonder and Joy in Learning About Being Better Learners

 Both programs begin to gather at 7:50am.
 Morning assembly begins at 8am.
 Monday through Thursday, the school day runs until 2:30 p.m.

-Friday dismissal times will vary from noon to 3:00 p.m. (except for ONE Friday Field exploration for UB7 which will return at 5:00 p.m.)
+Friday dismissal times will usually be at noon.
 A draft calendar will be given at Orientation and included in the Upward Bound newsletter which will be sent in June.

 IS CHILD CARE AVAILABLE?
 AND IF SO, WHAT IS THE FEE?